EleutherAI/lm-evaluation-harness/README.md

 We support wildcards in task names, for example you can run all of the machine-translated lambada tasks via `--task lambada_openai_mt_*`.

+To save evaluation results provide an `--output_path`.
+We also support logging model responses with the `--log_samples` flag for post-hoc analysis.

+Additionally provide a directory with `--use_cache` to cache the results of prior runs.
+This allows you to avoid repeated execution of the same (model, task) pairs for re-scoring.

+For a full list supported arguments, check out the [interface](https://github.com/EleutherAI/lm-evaluation-harness/blob/big-refactor/docs/interface.md) guide!

 ## How to Contribute or Learn More?